serenity-is/docs/tutorials/movies/07-adding-movie-genres.md

 While it is possible to specify the lookup key implicitly like this: `LookupEditor("MovieDB.Genre")`, it's not recommended because it can lead to typing errors.
 It's best to let Serenity automatically determine the lookup key as shown in the code above.

-After building and launching your project, you'll have a searchable dropdown editor (using Select2.js) for the Genre field in your Movie form.
+After building and launching your project, you'll have a searchable dropdown editor for the Genre field in your Movie form.

 ![Movie Form With Genre Editor](img/movie-form-with-genre-editor.png)